plasmo-dev/SchwarzOpt.jl/README.md

 # SchwarzOpt

 ## Overview
-SchwarzOpt.jl implements overlapping Schwarz decomposition to graph-structured optimization problems according to this [paper](https://arxiv.org/abs/1810.00491).
+SchwarzOpt.jl implements overlapping Schwarz decomposition for graph-structured optimization problems using the algorithm outlined in this [paper](https://arxiv.org/abs/1810.00491).
-The package works with the graph-based algebraic modeling package [Plasmo.jl](https://github.com/zavalab/Plasmo.jl).
+The package works with the graph-based algebraic modeling package [Plasmo.jl](https://github.com/zavalab/Plasmo.jl) to formulate and solve problems.

 ## Installation
 SchwarzOpt.jl can be installed using the following Julia Pkg command: